 It’s all about how you read the situation.
-For example, if a Boston Terrier is barking while he or she is running with the kids, it’s probably not aggressive.
+For example, if a Boston Terrier is barking while he or she is out playing with the kids, it’s probably not aggressive.
 After all, these dogs are naturally good at playing with children.

 And even while playing, Boston Terriers don’t bark very much.
-There aren’t many things that will get a Boston Terrier excited and bark loudly.
-They’ll instead express their happiness with their body language, such as a wagging tail or some kisses.
+There aren’t many things that’ll get your Boston Terrier excited and barking loudly.
+They’ll instead express their happiness with body language, such as a wagging tail or some kisses.

 Does Your Boston Terrier Bark Much?

-In order to gauge just how much these terriers bark, we had to ask real owners themselves.
+In order to truly gauge just how much these terriers bark, we had to ask real owners themselves.
+After all, they would have the most experience.
 So, we surveyed the popular Boston Terrier Sub Reddit forum for answers from owners.
-Here’s what they had to say:
+Here’s what they had to say.

 1. Pgcooldad says No: “No. Only when someone is at the door or you play/roughhouse with them.
 I have two and occasionally they will bark at each other when they want the same toy or chew hide.
 My experience is that, they don’t bark.”

 2. Bravelittletoastgirl says No: “Maddie makes lots of growly whiny noises if she wants attention, but I’ve only heard her bark when someone’s on our back porch.”

 3. Winelover211 says No: “I have a Boston we raised from a puppy in an apartment and he never barks.
 The only time he will is if he’s on the bed and wants down and we walk away.
 Other than that, he’s quiet.“